 Group reservations will be available for residence hall floors to dine together following social distancing guidelines.
-Reservations will be made by the Community Coordinator for each residence hall.
+Reservations will be made by the residence hall's Community Coordinator.

 Process for Obtaining a Meal

 The meal will consist of one clamshell container holding 1-2 entrees, 2-3 sides or desserts and one beverage.
 The clamshell must be closable, but it’s ok if desserts or salads are neatly stacked in provided disposable containers on top of it.

 - Properly wear your mask and remain 6 feet away from others.

 - Swipe your ID card, then sanitize your hands with the provided sanitizer.

 - Obtain your pre-wrapped utensils from the attendant.

 - Proceed to the beverage station for a cup and select your drink.

 - Choose one menu concept line and select one or two entrees and multiple sides to fill one disposable takeout container.

 - Select additional sides or desserts you’d like from the salad bar and dessert area.

 - If space is available in the areas marked for dine-in, you're welcome to eat in the dining center provided you follow the required guidelines.
 Otherwise, exit the dining center to enjoy your meal in your room or another area.